Skip to main content

 Format of the copy-paste

-If you have decided to copy-pate the respondents from another program or text editor, it is done by simply using "CTRL+C" on the data and then "CTRL+V" into our import field.
+T copy-paste respondents from another program or text editor, it is done by simply using "CTRL+C" on the data and then "CTRL+V" into our import field.

 The format should be shown as below, as otherwise, the recipients will be invalid.